 Invoicing can be done easily from the dashboard.
 It’s nothing too complicated: you can keep a list of regular clients, choose from several colours for the template and upload a logo, and e-mail the invoice to your client as well as archiving it in the dashboard.
 The Xolo staff will do the matching of invoices to payments and filing them away.

 You can record business trips under a separate tab.
-When a trip is approved, you can click on it and upload your expense documents.
+Any trip-related expenses will then be associated with its respective business trip.
 Note that if you’re a full-time digital nomad, you can’t just claim your perpetual travels as one long business trip.
-It needs to be a return trip with a clear business purpose (which seems to me like a reasonable requirement, or else you could just expense your entire year as a ‘business trip’).
+It needs to be a return trip with a clear business purpose (this seems to me like a reasonable requirement, or otherwise you could just expense your entire year as a supposed ‘business trip’).

-Within the dashboard, your only responsibility is the reporting of expenses and keeping of invoices.
+Within the dashboard, your only responsibility is the reporting of expenses and sending of invoices.
 The accounting, tax filing, and compliance are all handled by Xolo.

 The Xolo app